mlc-ai/blog/_posts/2023-10-12-Scalable-Language-Model-Inference-on-Multiple-NVDIA-AMD-GPUs.md

 <p align="center">
   <img src="/img/multi-gpu/figure-1.svg" width="50%">
   <figcaption>Figure 1.
-CodeLlama-34B and Llama2-70B performance on two RTX 4090.</figcaption>
+Single batch performance of 4-bit CodeLlama-34B and Llama2-70B on two NVIDIA RTX 4090.</figcaption>
 </p>

-On two RTX 4090 GPUs, we achieve 34 tokens/sec on Llama2-70B and 64 tokens/sec on CodeLlama-34B.
-It is remarkable to witness such a significant speedup with consumer GPUs, which are also accessible to those with limited access to high-end GPUs.
+On two RTX 4090 GPUs, we achieve 34 tok/sec on Llama2-70B and 64 tok/sec on CodeLlama-34B.
+It is remarkable that our solution enables significant performance using consumer GPUs, which is concretely accessible to a broader set of users who have limited access to high-end cloud GPUs.

 ### Scalability